jiangts/purnam/README.md

 ## History

-In its earliest incarnation, purnam was more or less a set of scattered ideas about how to play nicely with existing javascript libraries using clojurescript.
-What initially started off as experimental language extensions for working with clojurescript and [angularjs](http://angularjs.org) has matured into a synergistic set of libraries and workflows for crafting clojurescript applications (now decoupled from angular)
+In its earliest incarnation, `purnam` was more or less a set of scattered ideas about how to play nicely with existing javascript libraries using clojurescript.
+What initially started off as experimental language extensions for working with clojurescript and [angularjs](http://angularjs.org) has matured into a synergistic set of libraries and workflows for crafting clojurescript applications (now decoupled from `angularjs`)

 The original [purnam](https://github.com/purnam/purnam/tree/old) library was way too big.
 It has now been broken up into more reasonably sized pieces.
 The core functionality of purnam have been seperated into independent libraries so that developers can have a choice about including one or all of them inside their projects.